kodxity/kodxity/README.md

-Software Engineering Student at University of Waterloo
+Software Engineering student at University of Waterloo

 <!---
 kodxity/kodxity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.